-Hoping to avoid Personal Injury Protection (PIP) insurance disputes?
-PIP laws in Florida changed in 2012 and now more than ever it is important to understand the laws that govern your ability to recover your PIP benefits.
+Are you hoping to avoid Personal Injury Protection (PIP) insurance disputes?
+PIP laws in Florida changed in 2012.
+Now more than ever, you should understand the laws that govern your ability to recover your PIP benefits.

-PIP laws, known as Florida No-Fault, was designed by the Florida Legislature to provide a swift, virtually automatic system for payment of medical expenses and lost wages related to an auto accident.
-Unfortunately, through years of legislative wars, and consistent and protracted PIP insurance disputes, the system has become anything but effective and ends up hurting you.
+PIP laws are part of Florida’s no-fault car accident system.
+The Florida Legislature aimed to provide a swift, virtually automatic system for paying medical expenses and lost wages related to an Orlando auto accident.
+Unfortunately, through years of legislative infighting and consistent and protracted PIP insurance disputes, the system has become anything but effective and often ends up hurting victims like you.

 What is PIP Insurance?